swimlane/angular1-systemjs-seed/README.md

 # SystemJS Module Loader

-Testing SystemJS & ES6 modules that lazy-load with AngularJS using 6to5.
+Testing ES6 modules with SystemJS with ES6 syntax using 6to5 that lazy-load and bundle build with AngularJS.

 ![](http://media.giphy.com/media/EldfH1VJdbrwY/giphy.gif)